Bladder Meridian – Stress, Depression, & Anxiety

 *A strong and balanced flow of energy through the bladder meridian allows someone to be in-tune with Spirit, authoritative, and sure.

-Acupressure Point/Massage: *The are many pressure points in body.
+Acupressure Point/Massage: The are many pressure points in the body.
 This is one example.

 The point is found on the inside of the ankle, 3 inches above the highest point of the inside ankle, off the bone and on the muscle.

-Place one to two fingers on the sanyinjiao point.
+1. Place one to two fingers on the SP-6.

-Herbal Therapy/Diet: Herbs for the bladder meridian include: Milk Thistle, Tumeric and Dandelion.
+Herbal Therapy/Diet: Herbs for the bladder meridian include Milk Thistle, Turmeric, and Dandelion.
 Foods that will help your Bladder Meridian are grapes, pears, strawberries, watermelon, celery, eggplants, chives, raspberries, water chestnuts, green beans, walnuts, carrots, lettuce, and onions.

 Meditation/Mind: